About the Tenderloin After-School Program

 TASP Volunteer Opportunities

 If you have a few hours during the week and want to inspire young minds, then volunteering at TNDC’s Tenderloin After-School Program (TASP) is for you!
 The program serves youth between the ages of 7 and 18 years old and is a safe, supportive space for kids.
 TASP offers a range of free educational, cultural, artistic, and physical activities.
 The program is especially eager to enlist volunteers who have strong academic skills to provide tutoring in all subjects—like reading, math, science, and history.
 TASP operates from 1:00 p.m. to 6:00 p.m.
 Monday through Friday and 10:00 a.m. to 5:00 p.m. on Saturdays.
 We have extended hours on Tuesdays and Wednesdays, 6:00 p.m. to 8:00 p.m. for teen homework sessions.
 Please note that volunteers must make a minimum six month commitment and work between 4-6 hours every month.
 A background check is also required.
 If you’re interested in volunteering, please contact Alyssa Santos at (415) 776-8407 or email@example.com for more information.
 Click here to print a Volunteer Interest Packet

 We look forward to hearing from you.

-The Tenderloin After-School Program (TASP) was started as a partnership between TNDC, the Leadership San Francisco Class of 92, and several San Francisco business leaders who came together to create a safe, quiet and creative place to go after school.
+The Tenderloin After-School Program (TASP) was started as a partnership between TNDC, the Leadership San Francisco Class of 92, the Hilton San Francisco Union Square, Cheryl Jennings of ABC7, and several other San Francisco business leaders who came together to create a safe, quiet and creative place to go after school.
 The current center was opened in 1993.
 The ongoing success of the program is due to generous individual and foundation donors, a host of volunteers, and partnering with local businesses.